novembersoftware/aretheyup/docs/deployment.md

 - `GET /` returns the public index page from the `api` container
 - `GET /robots.txt` and `GET /sitemap.xml` reflect the intended `SITE_BASE_URL`
 - the `probe` container remains running when the `probe` or `app` profile is active
+- exactly one `worker` container remains running when recurring database jobs are enabled
 - enabled services begin accumulating fresh `probe_results`

 Useful commands: